top of page

 Location: Tallahassee, Florida

-Fee/Stipend: Varies by program, financial aid available.
-Click here for the link to the program fees.
+Fee/Stipend: Varies by program; financial aid is available.
+Click here for details.

-Florida A&M University offers a range of summer programs for high school students, providing opportunities to explore various fields of study, enhance academic skills, and engage in college-level coursework.
+Florida A&M University offers a range of summer programs for high school students to explore various fields, enhance academic skills, and engage in college-level coursework.
 Some examples of these programs include the AGRI-STEM Summer Program and Forestry and Conservation Education for those interested in agriculture and food sciences, as well as the Engineering program for those interested in technology and innovation.
-Other programs, such as the Emerging Pharmacists program and the Creative Crafts program, offer opportunities for students to explore fields such as healthcare and the arts while gaining valuable skills and experiences.
+Other programs, such as the Emerging Pharmacists program and the Creative Crafts program, provide opportunities to explore fields like healthcare and the arts while gaining valuable skills and experiences.

 Application Deadline: June 16